September 12, 2025

 Emergency Fund in India - How Much Should You Save (3-6-12 Month Rule)

 Life has a way of surprising us when we least expect it.
 A sudden job loss, a health emergency not fully covered by insurance, or an urgent family need can disrupt even the most carefully designed financial plan.
-That’s where an emergency fund comes in.
-It acts as your financial shock absorber ensuring that your long-term wealth creation goals stay safe even during short-term setbacks.
+That is where an emergency fund comes in.
+It acts as your financial shock absorber, ensuring that your long-term wealth creation goals stay safe even during short-term setbacks.

-But the big question remains: How much emergency fund is enough?
-Let’s break it down using the 3-6-12 month rule and understand where and how to build your safety net.
+But the big question remains: how much emergency fund is enough?
+This article breaks it down using the 3-6-12 month rule and covers where and how to build your safety net.

 What is an Emergency Fund?

-An emergency fund is money set aside in safe, liquid instruments that you can access quickly during a crisis.
+An emergency fund is money set aside in safe, liquid instruments that can be accessed quickly during a crisis.
 Think of it as your financial first-aid kit.
 Unlike regular savings or investments, its purpose is not to grow wealth but to protect your existing plans.

 Key features of a good emergency fund: